 This will install the following components on your system:

-- The Steam user that is configured to have additional permissions on the system compared to a normal user, as it is in Valve’s SteamOS
+- The PolicyKit policies that are required to configure additional permissions on the system compared to a normal user, as it is in Valve’s SteamOS (for example for configuring network, resolution, etc.).

 Example of the packages installed: